How to Use App Control for Business (WDAC) to Secure Your Devices

 Supplemental Policy Complete

 Let’s check what is in your created supplemental policy.
-In the picture below, we can spot the Basepolicy ID that makes the link with the Base Policy and the Scappman Signature.
+In the picture below, we can spot the Basepolicy ID that links the Base Policy and the Scappman Signature.

 Check Supplemental Policy was Merged